 Fagus Weekend celebrates the Turning of the Fagus in Tasmania’s much-loved Mt Field National Park.
 It’s a time for spectacular scenery and entertainment.
 With amazing local artisans, a Lazy Lunch and guided walks through the national park this is a great addition to your autumn calendar.

 The menu for the Lazy Lunch has been released and the price ($60 per person) includes first drink.
 Local and delicious food matched with amazing ales… what more could you want?
 Seats are limited and bookings are essential.
-Contact Waterfalls Cafe by email or phone 6288 1526.
+Contact Waterfalls Cafe by phone: 6288 1526.
 You can also follow the Fagus Weekend on Facebook.

 Lazy Lunch and Photography Tour